indeedeng/Mariner/README.md

 Run `npm ci` to install the libraries used in the project.
 Read more about [npm ci here.](https://blog.npmjs.org/post/171556855892/introducing-npm-ci-for-faster-more-reliable)

-Follow the instructions in runFasterCode.ts or runOldCode.ts to configure the input and output files.
-NOTE that an example input file is included, in the examples directory.
+Follow the instructions in examples/runFasterCode.ts or examples/runOldCode.ts to configure the input and output files.
+NOTE: An example input file is included, in the examples directory.

 Run `npm run build` to compile the code to Javascript.

-Run `node dist/examples/runFasterCode.js` to use GraphQL or `node dist/examples/runOldCode.ts` to use REST calls, to run the example program.
+Run `node dist/examples/runFasterCode.js` (to use GraphQL) or `node dist/examples/runOldCode.ts` (to use REST calls), to run the example program.
 It requires internet access, since it calls the GitHub API.
 It will take a couple minutes to complete.
 Some of the output includes the word "ERROR", so don't panic.

 ## Local testing of the npm packaging